We Are Design-Build Company Based in Tucson, AZ that Provides

 - Pick up dog poop prior to our team arriving to work each day of installation.

 We'll handle the rest!

 This is a general order of operations for an installation.
 Keep in mind that not all projects include all of these elements.
 And there may be elements specific to your project that don't show up in this list.

 - Rough excavation is usually the first step of the installation process.
-This is when we make your yard look way worse than it already did.
+This is when we make your yard look messier than it already did.
 Seriously.

 - Cisterns and passive popups are installed.

 - Irrigation/greywater mainlines go in before any rock or plants go in the ground.

 - Basin side slopes get armored with rock and large boulders get placed.

 After installation is complete, we send you an updated invoice.
 Once your final payment is made, we send a receipt that can be used for the Tucson Water Rebate.

 We offer installation clients a rain garden care service that is tailored specifically for care of green infrastructure elements (your new cisterns and earthworks).
 Having us come for regular check-ins for the first year after installation is a great way for you to learn how to take care of your new landscape.